 - Define a ruler line for the table.
 If you are editing an existing table, be sure the ruler line matches the data.
 Reset the margins, if necessary, (^OL and ^OR).
-Clear all tab stops (^ONA), then set the tab stops needed for this table (^OI). \$\subseteq 6-7\$ - If you need to redefine this ruler line several times, type a copy of it into the text.
-Then you can reset the ruler line with OF rather than change tabs and margins each time. \longrightarrow 6-17 - Use ^KN, column mode, to simplify moving, copying, and deleting information.
+Clear all tab stops (^ONA), then set the tab stops needed for this table (^OI). $\longrightarrow$ 6-7 - If you need to redefine this ruler line several times, type a copy of it into the text.
+Then you can reset the ruler line with OF rather than change tabs and margins each time. $\longrightarrow$ 6-17 - If you are editing a table that requires decimal tab stops, use 'I or the tab key to get to the stop.
+You'll activate the right alignment feature as you move the cursor.
+Be sure to turn insertion off before tabbing.

+6-11 - Use ^KN, column mode, to simplify moving, copying, and deleting information.